 Agreed Outcome Disciplinary Meeting A fast-track meeting in which a disciplinary warning (first or final written warning) is given to an employee.
 AWOL Absent without leave - general term when referring to staff who have disengaged from the Trust.
 Case Assessment A meeting to support and enable consideration of identified disciplinary issues, taking account of just culture factors, risk factors, and case complexity.
 The supporting documentation provides a framework for the Case Assessment Panel and assist in determining an appropriate, fair and consistency way forward.
 Case Manager Will oversee the formal investigation processes including reviewing suspension status at 4-weekly intervals, supporting and enabling the investigation to be conducted effectively and efficiently, providing appropriate support and guidance to all parties, and reviewing investigation reports.
 The case manager may delegate any of the above duties to another appropriate manager to ensure an efficient and fair process.
 Commencement Meeting Meeting whereby the employee is informed of both the allegations and the commencement of the formal investigation, and whether any form of suspension or restriction of duties applies.
 Companion A colleague who is a member of Trust staff, or trade union representative.
-Cultural Ambassador Provides independent advice and guidance on equality, diversity and cultural issues or issues of bias Formal Disciplinary Hearing Formal meeting between management and a member of staff in order to consider the facts of the case and determine if there has been misconduct and if so, whether it warrants formal disciplinary action.
-Investigating Officer (IO) Manager identified to fully investigate the issues of concern/ allegations.
-Low level investigation HR Lead The nature of the case will determine whether it is appropriate for the low level/fact-find investigation to be led by an independent investigating officer or a member of the
+Cultural Provides independent advice and guidance on equality, Ambassador diversity and cultural issues or issues of bias Formal Disciplinary Formal meeting between management and a member of staff Hearing in order to consider the facts of the case and determine if there has been misconduct and if so, whether it warrants formal disciplinary action.
+Joint Behavioural This framework outlines the behaviours that the Trust value Framework and expect our staff to follow.
+More information can be